 CLICS is a program that provides affordable car seats to families that meet program guidelines.
 Education is also provided on proper installation techniques by a Certified Child Passenger Safety Technician.

 Nurses are available to serve as a care manager during pregnancy.
 These nurses assist expectant mothers with appointments for prenatal care, counsel on healthy habits during pregnancy, and make referrals for pregnant women for prenatal care, transportation, Medicaid childbirth classes, dental services, WIC and counseling.

-Nurses are available to serve as a child care manager to assist families with children from birth to five years.
-These nurses assist families with referrals for childcare, medical care, transportation, Medicaid and dental services.
+Nurses are available to serve as a case manager to assist families with children from birth to five years.
+These nurses assist families with referrals for medical care, transportation, Medicaid and dental services.
 They also assist at-risk children to access care, and work as a resource for concerns or family needs.

 Communicable Disease and STD Management

 Case management and medication therapy are provided for tuberculosis and sexually transmitted diseases.
 This program's goal is to protect the community from communicable disease.
 Education on infectious disease is provided on a one-on-one basis.

 Child Care Health Consultants (CCHCs) share information with childcare providers about child development, health and safety concerns and child health.
 CCHCs provide information, referrals and technical assistance to child care facilities to help create environments that best support the healthy growth and development of young children.